Glossary

 Personal Plan

 A paid plan for individual use.
-Removes free plan restrictions, offering unlimited books per file, automatic database search result import, and more features.
+Removes free plan restrictions, offering unlimited books (works) per file, automatic database search result import, and more features.

 Group Plan